dotm/programming_magic_book/chapter1.md

 There are 3 basic things you can create.

 The first thing is Number.
 You can create 0, 42, 0.0001, 3.14, or -9 inside a memory bubble.
 You can even create 2.4e3 which turns into 2.4 &times; 10<sup>3</sup> which turns into 2.4 &times; 1000 which turns into 2400.
 Or you can create 2.4e-3 which turns into 4 &times; 10<sup>-3</sup> which turns into 4 &times; 0.001 which turns into 0.004.

+All the number above that can be created inside a bubble (0, 42, 0.0001, etc.) is called **Numeric Literal**.

 The second thing you can create in this universe is word and character which in the programming universe is called String.
-You can create a single character string like "b."
-You can create a multi characters string like "Lmao."
-You can create a single word string like "hello."
-You can create a multi word string like "Hello World."
+You can create a single character string like "b".
+You can create a multi characters string like "7070".
+You can create a single word string like "hello".
+You can create a multi word string like "Hello World".

+Anything inside double quotes creates a string inside a bubble and is called **String Literal**.

 The last basic thing you can create is what is called Boolean.
 True or False.
 On or Off.
 You can create one electron inside a bubble to make it On.
 You can create an empty bubble to make it Off.

+The **Boolean Literal** only have two variation: True and False.

 These 3 things are called primitive data types.
 It is called primitive because it is the basic building block of the programming universe.
 Much like different kind of atoms are the primitive data types of the physical universe, these 3 things (Number, String, Boolean) are the primitive data types of the programming universe.